Monday, April 15, 2024

 extremely crusty poster

-While the film itself is irritatingly elusive, its theme song, sung by Yamaguchi, is on YouTube for your delectation.
+While the film itself is frustratingly elusive, its main theme, sung by Yamaguchi, is on YouTube for your delectation.
 There's a nice slideshow of images from the film and pictures of Yamaguchi that plays during the song, along with lyrics in Japanese.
-It definitely sounds 71 years old.

 shoutout to the person who reblogged this on tumblr and just tagged it "#men"